Light

 “[S]itting with my physical eyes closed, my inner eye moved through a beautiful spiralic tunnel.
 The walls of the tunnel seemed like a living iridescent mother-of-pearl, and it felt like a spiritual rebirth canal.
 I was in the darkness, spiraling toward the Light.
 The Light was God, infinite love and wisdom at the core of all being and reality.
 I had met the Ultimate Mystery and it gave me a reason to live.” — Alex Grey

-“I saw how the white Light is all there is, and that this world is just shadows and plays of Light.” — Rick Strassman’s DMT experiments anonymous volunteer
+“I saw how the white Light is all there is, and that this world is just shadows and plays of Light.” — Prof. Rick Strassman’s experiments anonymous volunteer

 “How can one describe, as other than oneself, that which, when one saw it, seemed to be one with oneself?
 This is no doubt why in the [Eleusinian] Mysteries we are forbidden to reveal them to the uninitiated.” — Plotinus

-I am sitting on the couch in my apartment, my belly is ripped open, everything hurts and burns there, I am bleeding, acute torment is completely taking over me, I am doused with cold sweat, breathing heavily and realize that this is the end.
-Somewhere far away, as if a thousand miles away, someone is calling 911 and in a terrible voice screaming that I am dying.
-My gaze settles on the chandelier hanging from the ceiling, its lamps are shining brightly, the light is refracted in the faceted pieces of crystal, and the shining, idle and mundane, seems to be completely disproportionate to what is happening to me.
-Suddenly, when my suffering reaches an unbearable limit, through the electric light I begin to see a completely different — alive — Light which seems to have always been there behind a veil and now breaks through to me, into me.
-The bright, quiet, and pure white Light of absolute truth, freedom, love, and beauty.
+A few months after my near-death experience, I had a dream.
+In this dream, I was sitting on a sofa in the living room of my apartment, my stomach was ripped open, everything hurt and burned there, I was bleeding, the heavy agony had completely taken over me, I was drenched in cold sweat, breathing heavily and realizing that it was the end.
+Somewhere far away, as if a thousand kilometers away from me, someone was calling 911 and shouting into the phone in a terrible voice that I was dying.
+My wandering gaze stopped at the chandelier hanging from the ceiling, its lamps shined brightly, the light refracted repeatedly in the faceted pieces of crystal, and this glow, idle and mundane, seemed completely disproportionate to what was happening to me.
+But suddenly, when my suffering had reached an unbearable limit, through this electric light I saw a very different — alive — light, which had always been there as if behind a veil and now began to break through to me, into me.
+Bright and pure white Light of absolute truth, freedom, love and beauty.
 Perfection.
-And the brighter the Light shines through the veil of electric light, the more clearly I realize that the Light is shining from my heart, that it is my Ultimate Self.
-My suffering fades away as the Light grows brighter and brighter, everything around me dissolves in it, everything I know about myself, what I think of as my self dissolves in it.
-And at the very last line, on the verge of dissolving completely into the Light, I suddenly realize that this is not a dream, I become terrified of losing my individual self forever, and the next moment I “wake up”.
+And the brighter it shone through the veil of electric light, the clearer I felt that this Light was actually shining from my heart, that it was my true Self.
+The suffering was fading, the Light was becoming brighter and brighter, everything around me was dissolving in it, I myself was dissolving in it — everything I knew about myself and what I thought I was.
+And at the last line I suddenly realized that this was not a dream, I became afraid of losing my individual self forever, and in this fear I “woke up”.

 “At a distance you only see my Light.
 Come closer and know that I am You.” — Rumi